TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/selected_entities.md

 To select many entities, drag the mouse while holding LMB.
 A selection rectangle should appear.

-By default, the only entities added to selection will be the ones on the same render layer as the first entity hit by the rectangle.
+By default, the rectangle will only select entities on the same render layer as the first entity hit by the rectangle.

 You can change this behaviour on the fly.
 In the order of the most general to the most specific: